yden0025/address-book-frontend/README.md

 1. For all contacts, the name can be duplicated.
 2. For the contacts in each book, the name must be unique.
+3. There is no more than one contact share with the same name.
+(Since it is the application mainly for personal use.
+We can assume that each name represent an identical friend of the user.)
+4. One contact can have multiple phone numbers, but one phone number can only belong to one contact.
+5. There is no records in the database with same name and same phone number.
-3. If we view the contacts in each book, the `Unique` field means whether the contact is only available in current book.
+6. If we view the contacts in each book, the `Unique` field means whether the contact is only available in current book.
-4. The descriptions of contacts are optional.
+7. The descriptions of contacts are optional.

 ## Front end